from Tass, Moscow

-[ Editor’s Note: This quickly built Russian gas line is proof that Crimeans voted themselves a future when they rejected being a part of the coup in Kiev, where we are now starting to get legal determinations that that was exactly what it was.
+[ Editor’s Note: This quickly built Russian gas line is proof that Crimeans voted themselves a future when they rejected being a part of the coup in Kiev, where we are now starting to get legal determinations that were exactly what it was.

 Because the idiot radicals were allowed to run free to terrorize the Donbass ethnic Russians, which included blowing up the power lines exporting Ukrainian power, Kiev can kiss that revenue away forever, what had been 75% of Crimean’s needs, showing that shooting one’s economic foot off has become the national sport.

-Moscow took the long term look at Crimea with its key naval base, not only for the Black Sea, but also for the Mediterranean, to make sure it had a new totally dependable power infrastructure using Russia’s plentiful gas reserves.
+Moscow took a long-term look at Crimea with its key naval base, not only for the Black Sea but also for the Mediterranean, to make sure it had a new totally dependable power infrastructure using Russia’s plentiful gas reserves.
 The gas will feed two new electric plants to provide all the domestic power the country needs.

 It will also be environmentally friendly for the growing tourist trade that is shifting away from Ukraine, with all of its fratricidal activities going on.

-His goal was to get as much as he could from the West, while maintaining his desperately needed Russia subsidies.
+His goal was to get as much as he could from the West while maintaining his desperately needed Russian subsidies.
 One of those had already been Russia’s paying ten years in advance for its Crimea naval base.
 The poor, hardpressed Ukrainians are worse off now than before the Western “improvements” began, as hard an example of hopeless leadership that you can find… Jim W. Dean ]

 – First published … December 28, 2016 –